-EERE and FECM generally use cooperative agreements to provide financial and other support to prime recipients.
+EERE generally uses cooperative agreements to provide financial and other support to prime recipients.

-Through cooperative agreements, EERE and FECM provide financial or other support to accomplish a public purpose of support or stimulation authorized by federal statute.
+Through cooperative agreements, EERE provides financial or other support to accomplish a public purpose of support or stimulation authorized by federal statute.
 Under cooperative agreements, the government and prime recipients share responsibility for the direction of projects.

-EERE and FECM have substantial involvement in all projects funded via cooperative agreement.
+EERE has substantial involvement in all projects funded via cooperative agreement.
 See Section VI.B.ix of the FOA for more information on what substantial involvement may involve.